HeartCode ACLS Blended Learning (Advanced Cardiovascular Life Support)

 Prerequisites

 Students must also have basic ECG interpretation skills.
 ECG analysis is not taught in this class.
 If you are unsure of your ability to interpret ECGs, please attempt the AHA ACLS Precourse Self-Assessment to evaluate your skills.
-If you need help with ECG interpretation, please contact us for private tutoring sessions.
+If you need help with basic ECG interpretation, please contact us for private tutoring sessions.

 Intended Audience